savaava/MyTVsKeeper/AFEV.md

 - **initPreviewColumn** method to add image in each cell of preview column in addVideo scene
     - Enhanced the performance of this functionality
 - Caching of video images for Main
+- Controlled the keys pressing (ENTER or ESC) by the user

 ## 1.3 - Coming soon
 - Adding statistics